-The undergraduate major in instructional technology prepares students with regards to developing the knowledge and skills to be able to improve the learning and performance of individuals by using technology across a broad spectrum of employment settings.
+The Bachelor of Arts in Instructional Technology prepares students with regards to developing the knowledge and skills to be able to improve the learning and performance of individuals by using technology across a broad spectrum of employment settings.

 Digital technology is a key factor in almost every industry, business, educational setting and health care environments.
 Instructional technologists are needed in work places to train employees to use technology efficiently, to learn to use and apply new technologies as they emerge and to create training materials.
 Therefore, a wide variety of jobs are available for a student with a major in instructional technology including:

 Instructional Technology is a field concerned with improving the efficiency and effectiveness of learning, performance improvement, and instructional delivery by using appropriate technology.
 The programs goals include:

 - Select a delivery system for the specific learning environment

 - Integrate instruction with other factors that influence human performance

 - Use technology in support of the development and delivery of instruction

 4+1 Educational Technology Accelerated Program